rasmushansen/sovereign-university-data-test/courses/ln201/en.md

 ![instruction](assets/Chapitre5/3.JPG)

 The person who creates the transaction with the Timelock (the one who sends the money) can only use the revocation key after the Timelock.
-However, the person who receives the money can use it before the Timelock in case of cheating from one side to the other of a channel on the Lightning Network.
+However, the person who receives the money can use it before the Timelock in case of cheating from one side to the other of a channel on Lightning Network.
 In particular, we detail the mechanisms that allow us to guard against possible cheating by one's peer within the channel.

 ## Channel Closure